-Today’s colourful urban society meets for a relaxed picnic with sparklers and fireworks: metal fans set up their camp next to a musical ladies’ circle, a Turkish picnic group shares its bread with Russian concert fans.
-Connoisseurs of classical music and absolute sound beginners alike sit together peacefully on the meadow, thoroughly relaxed and complete with spontaneous applause and little dance intermezzos.
+Today’s colourful urban society meets for a relaxed picnic with sparklers and fireworks: metal fans set up their camp next to a musical ladies’ circle, a Turkish picnic group shares its bread with Ukrainian concert fans.
+Connoisseurs of classical music and absolute sound beginners alike sit together peacefully on the meadow, thoroughly relaxed and united, and react with spontaneous applause and little dance intermezzos.
 Young and old, families and friends join this pilgrimage to a breath-taking citizens’ party which someone once described as the “Woodstock of classical music”.
 It is the great stage for Nuremberg’s orchestras – with free entry.

 Classical Music in Candlelight

 This unrivalled success story started in 2000, on the occasion of the City of Nuremberg’s 950th anniversary.
 Three free open air concerts performed by the city’s two major orchestras were intended to be a great party in Luitpoldhain.
-The event was modelled on similar concerts in New York’s Central Park and particularly on the “Proms in the Park” in London’s Hyde Park.
+The event was inspired by similar concerts in New York’s Central Park and particularly the “Proms in the Park” in London’s Hyde Park.
 The idea was that even people who normally do not listen to classical music could get together in a relaxed atmosphere and free of charge to get to know “their” orchestras.
-The citizens came to stay – and brought their friends.
-Due to the musical quality of the Nuremberg State Philharmonic Orchestra and the Nuremberg Symphony Orchestra, the ambience of Luitpoldhain and the relaxed atmosphere, these pleasurable concerts have since developed a veritable evening picnic culture by candlelight.
-And when ten thousand people light their sparklers, the magic moment happens, every year without fail – supplemented by major fireworks accompanying the final piece of music.
+The people came to stay – and brought their friends.
+Due to the musical quality of the Nuremberg State Philharmonic Orchestra and the Nuremberg Symphony Orchestra, the ambience of Luitpoldhain and the relaxed atmosphere, these pleasurable concerts have since developed into a veritable evening picnic culture by candlelight.
+And when tens of thousands of people light their sparklers, the magic moment happens, every year without fail.

 The Magic of Classical Music Works